SakshamDarolia/RealEstate-data-mart/README.md

 6. Payment_Settled

 ### This repository consists of 4 files:
-1. CREATE.sql:
-   Has the SQL code to create all the dimensions, FACT and Staging Table.
+**1. CREATE.sql:** Has the SQL code to create all the dimensions, FACT and Staging Table.
-3. ETL.sql:
-   Has the SQL code for Extract, Transform and Load of data from the two datasets into Staging, using which Dimensions and FACT Table are populated.
+**2. ETL.sql:** Has the SQL code for Extract, Transform and Load of data from the two datasets into Staging, using which Dimensions and FACT Table are populated.
-5. Business Questions.sql:
-   Two Business Questions from the designed Analytical Database.
+**3. Business Questions.sql:** Two Business Questions from the designed Analytical Database.
-7. Business Question Report.png:
-   A report of the Business Questions (created in **Tableau**).
+**4. Business Question Report.png (exported from Tableau):** A report of the Business Questions.
 For simplicity and ease of readability, a .png exported file of the report is uploaded.

 A Data Mart consists of a FACT Table and dimensions, which are connected to FACT Table.